Belodri/Orbital-Mini-Sandbox/Front_End_Alpha.md

 ## Render Loop - Overview
 The application uses a render-loop execution model similar to ones used in video games, especially older titles.
 - **Pixi Controlled:** The render loop is ultimately controlled by Pixi via callbacks from Pixi's `Ticker` plugin.
-These callbacks are methods on central `App` orchestrator and are registered during initialization.
+These callbacks are methods on central `RenderLoop` orchestrator and are registered during initialization.
 - **Max FPS:** Pixi settings lock the maximum frame rate to 60 frames per second.
 - **FPS-locked Timesteps:** While unpaused, the simulation advances by 1 timestep every frame, locking the rate of execution to the FPS.
 This could be decoupled relatively easily later if needed by inserting a controller in between Pixi and the render-phase callbacks.
 - **Render-Phases:** The render loop is split into three distinct phases: